kaykakaraka/CV_2022/README.md

 ## Skills

 **Fast (and positive) Learner** - I learnt the violin as an adult - I'm not afraid of being bad at something to begin with and believe very strongly that if I can't do it now - at some point I will be able to.
 I love learning!
 (And playing the violin).
-As a fast learner, I'm able to pick up new code and concepts very quickly - during my Makers bootcamp, I established a working knowledge of Javascript within a week - making me an adaptable and highly trainable software developer.
+As a fast learner, I'm able to pick up new code and concepts very quickly - during my Makers bootcamp, I established a working knowledge of Javascript within a week - making me an adaptable, resilient and highly trainable software developer.

 **Excellent communicator** - I've performed to large and small audiences; taught adults and children; and collaborated with many different teams to make shows.
 The key thing I've taken from all this is that communicating effectively is about listening.